-English was one of the foreign languages that Indonesian students had to learn and was taught as a topic from junior high school through university, English is the international language because it is the language of the world.
+English is a foreign language must be learnt by EFL learners in Indonesia.
+English is taught from junior high school to university because English is the language of the world.
 While Anggrayani (2015, p.2) argued that the modern world is heavily reliant on English.
 People converse in English and study it so they may communicate with others and achieve their objectives.
 Teaching English to Indonesian students as a foreign language differs from teaching Indonesian as a mother tongue.
 Therefore, it is crucial to study English as a foreign language, starting with young learners.